 AC units in Florida are exposed to some of the most intense beatings a unit can take, ranging from extreme heat to massive fluctuations like intense thunderstorms and hurricanes.
 It’s easy to understand why the lifespan is shorter than a standard unit.
 Toss in irregularities like salt and sulfur exposure from living by the water, and you’ve got a recipe that can easily have your unit screaming for a tune-up.

 #1.
 Change the air filter

 #2.
-Keep the outdoor component clean
+Keep the outdoor components clean

 The condenser unit is the part of your air conditioning system located outside.
 While it’s pretty durable, overgrown grass and other debris can put a strain on your system.
-Getting in the habit of making sure grass, weeds, sticks and the like haven’t overtaken the condenser will ensure your system functions properly for years to come.
+Getting in the habit of making sure grass, weeds, sticks, and the like haven’t overtaken the condenser will ensure your system functions properly for years to come.

 #3.
 Schedule professional tune-ups

 Keeping your air conditioning system maintained can feel intimidating for an AC novice, but luckily, your local HVAC professionals can help.
 Most reputable HVAC companies provide AC maintenance services designed to ensure your air conditioning system is in proper working order.
 Aside from keeping your AC working for years to come, routine professional tune-ups will lower your utility bills and reduce the need for repairs.